- Home

 PET-CT scan

-- The scanners look like a large box with a hole in the middle, and you will need to lie on a table that moves in and out of the scanner.
+- You will be asked not to eat or drink anything for several hours before the scan.
+The scanners look like a large box with a hole in the middle, and you will need to lie on a table that moves in and out of the scanner.
 Let your doctor know if you are claustrophobic, as the scanner is a confined space.

 - For the PET scan, you will be injected with a glucose (sugar) solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more glucose solution than the normal cells do.

-- You will be asked to sit quietly for 30–90 minutes while the glucose moves around your body, then the PET scan itself will take around 30 minutes.
+- You will be asked to sit quietly for 30–90 minutes while the glucose moves around your body, then the PET scan itself will take about 30 minutes.
 The radiation absorbed into your body during a PET scan is generally not harmful and will leave your body within a few hours.

 - The CT scan (see below) is used to help work out the precise location of any abnormalities revealed by the PET scan.